honungsburk/thecrimsonking/src/AllAlongTheInterlude.markdown

 day by day, the routine of your life:
 "a most trusted advisor."
 Who you must call at once.
-For you find yourself amidst the worst of floods
+For you find yourself amidst the worst of floods,
 and fear needs no more than a spark to turn hot,
 so you watch as the Empire subdue:
 "You rebel scum!" all along the interlude.

 "My office, now", demanded the sweaty man,
-the puppet in control, whose flick of a switch
+the puppet in control whose flick of a switch
 could burn a world.
 While a watchman pulled off the greatest heist
 by staging Armageddon for the ultimate prize: